lebergarrett/hardcore-mc-network/README.md

 ansible-playbook --ask-vault-pass playbook.yml
 ```

-To run the playbook on an inventory file listed in inventories/, simply type the following:
+OR To run the playbook on an inventory file listed in inventories/, simply type the following:

 ```
 ansible-playbook -i inventory/dev --ask-vault-pass playbook.yml
 ```

-It will prompt for you vault password.
+It will prompt for your vault password.
 Once the playbook is done running, a docker-compose file will output to the directory specified in the respective host_vars file.
 Start the network by running:
 ```
 docker-compose up -d
 ```